winscripter/ContentDotNet/README.md

   - Loading direct H.264/audio streams
   - Editing options in a simple way (e.g. FPS, duration, etc.)

+PNG:
+  - Support for decoding/encoding
+  - Direct access to raw PNG chunks (+editing)
+  - Interlace (null/Adam7) support
+  - ICC metadata
+  - RGB, RGBA, and Grayscale pixel formats
+  - Editing

+BMP:
+  - No platform dependency (just like with all other supported formats)
+  - All structures predating to OS/2
+  - All compression types
+  - RGB, BGR, BGRA, RGBA, Grayscale pixel formats
+  - Encoding and decoding

+G.711:
+  - Async support
+  - Zero allocation (stack-only) for both decode/encode operations (except for async methods)
+  - Encoding and decoding
+  - Writing either a single sample or multiple at once
+  - Interleaving
+  - Support for either a single channel, or up to three channels, either interleaved or not
+  - Clean API design
+  - Blazing fast speed, without any initialization overhead

+G.722:
+  - Everything that the G.711 encoder/decoder supports

+G.726:
+  - Everything that the G.711 encoder/decoder supports

 ## Licensing
 The library is free and open-source and licensed under the [MIT License](LICENSE.md).
-You can use it for free, even in commercial projects.
+You can use ContentDotNet for free, even in commercial projects.

 > [!WARNING]
-> Some codecs and formats provided by this library are patented and/or licensed (f.e.
+> Some codecs and formats implemented by this library are patented and/or licensed (f.e.
 H.264) by the company/companies that owns/own them.
 > In commercial, enterprise, or profit-generating context, you'll have to obtain the license and pay royalties to the company owning those patents yourself.

 ## Other